Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Simulations

 \subsection{Qualitative Analysis}

-To provide a further explanation of our method, we use the RRT\# \cite{arslan2013use}, the AIT* \cite{strub2020adaptively}, and our method to solve the motion planning problem in an OMPL benchmark environment called the 'BugTrap'.
-The state space of the 'BugTrap' environment is the $SE(2)$ state space, which is composed of two floating numbers $x$, $y$ indicate the position and one floating number $w$ shows the orientation; The planning procedures of the RRT\# \cite{arslan2013use}, the AIT* \cite{strub2020adaptively}, and our method are illustrated in Fig. \ref{PlanningProcedure}.
-In Fig. \ref{PlanningProcedure}, obstacles, the free space, the start state, the goal region, and vertices are indicated with black, ivory white, pale blue, wine, and orange color, respectively.
+To give more detail explanation about our approach, we employ the RRT\# \cite{arslan2013use}, AIT* \cite{strub2020adaptively}, and our own method to address the path planning challenge within the `BugTrap' OMPL benchmark environment.
+The state space of the `BugTrap' environment is the $SE(2)$ state space, which is composed of the position $x$, $y$ and the orientation $w$.
+The planning procedures of the RRT\# \cite{arslan2013use}, the AIT* \cite{strub2020adaptively}, and our method are illustrated in Fig. \ref{PlanningProcedure}, where obstacles, the free space, the start state, the goal region, and vertices are indicated with black, ivory white, pale blue, wine, and orange color, respectively.
 We use the dark green lines and violet lines to show the forward tree and the current optimal solution, respectively.
 The reverse trees are shown as the grey lines in the figure of the AIT* \cite{strub2020adaptively} and our method.

 In the simulation shown in Fig. \ref{PlanningProcedure}, the planning problem contains two optimal solutions, one is to pass through the region upper the obstacle, and the other one is to pass through the lower part.
-Fig. \ref{PlanningProcedure} shows that all the methods in Fig. \ref{PlanningProcedure} can acquire the global asymptotic optimal.
-Both the AIT* and our method use the lazy reverse-searching tree to guide the sampling and have the graph pruning method to constraint the RGG in the \emph{Infomred Region} and \emph{Relevant Region}, respectively.
+Fig. \ref{PlanningProcedure} shows that all the methods in Fig. \ref{PlanningProcedure} can acquire the global asymptotical optimality.
+Both the AIT* and our method use the lazy reverse-searching tree to guide the sampling and have the graph pruning method to constraint the samples and the trees.
 From the (j)-(m) in Fig. \ref{PlanningProcedure}, it can find that both the forward and reverse trees of our method are optimal under current state space abstraction.
-In addition, our method concentrates on taking samples in the region with a higher potential to improve the current solution, which can be seen in (m) of Fig. \ref{PlanningProcedure}, our method pays more attention to the turning points with our direct sampling method.
+In addition, our method concentrates on taking samples in the region with a higher potential to improve the current solution, which can be seen in (m) of Fig. \ref{PlanningProcedure}, our method pays more attention to the turning corners with our direct sampling method.